junxit/us-congress-bills-116/metadata.md

 - 2019-01-03 — Introduced in House
 - 2019-01-03 — Introduced in House
 - 2019-01-03 — Referred to the House Committee on Oversight and Reform.
+- 2019-01-15 — Considered under suspension of the rules. (consideration: CR H566-567)
+- 2019-01-15 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+113.
+- 2019-01-15 — Motion to reconsider laid on the table Agreed to without objection.
+- 2019-01-15 — Mr. Cummings moved to suspend the rules and pass the bill.
+- 2019-01-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H566)
+- 2019-01-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H566)